jdx/mise/ide-integration.md

 Note that bash's rules for this file are [complex](https://www.gnu.org/software/bash/manual/html_node/Bash-Startup-Files.html#Bash-Startup-Files).
 So you may need to use `~/.bash_profile` or `~/.bash_login` instead.

-You will likely want to also remove any existing `mise activate` calls in `~/.zshrc` or `~/.bashrc` to avoid running mise twice.
+You will likely want to also remove any existing `mise activate` calls in `~/.zshrc` or `~/.bashrc` to avoid running mise twice—though that should not actually cause any problems.
 Also, this assumes that `mise` is on PATH.
 If it is not, you'll need to use the full path (e.g.: `eval "$($HOME/.local/bin/mise activate zsh)"`).

 This won't work for all of mise's functionality.
 For example, arbitrary env vars in `[env]` will only be set